Improve Email Deliverability: A Simple Guide to Setting Up Your DMARC Record

 DMARC (Domain-based Message Authentication, Reporting, and Conformance) is an email authentication protocol.
 Think of it as a "digital ID system" for your domain's emails.

-It works in tandem with two other protocols (SPF and DKIM) to tell the world's mail servers (like Gmail and Outlook):
+It works with two other protocols (SPF and DKIM) to tell the world's mail servers:

 - "Who is authorized to send email on my behalf?"
 (The SPF record)